nordicenergy/wallet-app/src/desktop/README.md

 After the building is finished, the application executable and installation files will be located in the directory `src/desktop/out/`.

 ### 3b.
-Run Trinity desktop app in development mode
+Run Nordic Energy desktop app in development mode

 To start the application in development mode, run